QubesOS/qubes-core-admin/doc/qvm-tools/qvm-service.rst

 qubes-firewall
     Default: enabled only in ProxyVM

-    Dynamic firewall manager, based on settings in dom0 (qvm-firewall, firewall tab in qubes-manager)
+    Dynamic firewall manager, based on settings in dom0 (qvm-firewall, firewall tab in qubes-manager).
+    This service is not supported in netvms.

 qubes-network
     Default: enabled only in NetVM and ProxyVM